What is Birake?

 The trading volume at this platform is quite low.
 On the date of first writing this review (16 October 2019), Birake’s 24 hour trading volume was only USD 215,000.
-On the date of last updating this review (16 March 2020, right in the middle of the crisis with COVID-19), the trading volume had dropped to USD 155,400 according to Coinmarketcap.
+On the date of last updating this review (2 December 2021), the trading volume was USD 1.1 million according to Coinmarketcap.
 Although the liquidity is fairly decent, there is still a lot of room for improvement here.

 Birake seems to focus on being a “White Label Crypto Exchange Trading Platform”, meaning that other companies can use Birake’s platform and market it as their own.
 For a price, of course.
 For the time being, the following exchanges are apparently using Birake’s White Label Solution:

 Birake markets the following six factors as advantages with their platform: